First observation of a nuclear $s$-state of $\Xi$ hypernucleus, $^{15}_{\Xi}{\rm C}$: Introduction

-In the E176 experiment, which began in 1989, approximately 80 events of $\Xi^-$ stop were observed in the emulsion~\cite{Aoki:2009pvs}.
+In the E176 experiment, which started in 1989, approximately 80 events of $\Xi^-$ hyperons stopped in the emulsion were observed~\cite{Aoki:1998sv}.
 One event among these was identified as a double $\Lambda$ hypernucleus, but two interpretations were allowed: \Nuc{Be}{10}{\Lambda\Lambda} and \Nuc{B}{13}{\Lambda\Lambda}~\cite{Aoki:1991ip}.
 Three events of a twin hypernucleus were detected, and in two of them, a $\Xi^-$ hyperon was absorbed into \Nuc{C}{12}{}~\cite{Aoki:2009pvs,10.1143/ptp/89.2.493,Aoki:1995za}.
 When excited states of the daughter single $\Lambda$ hypernuclei are taken into account, a number of possibilities remained for $B_{\Xi^-}$.
 The obtained $B_{\Xi^-}$ value probably corresponds to a deeper level than the atomic $3D$ level, suggesting the existence of $\Xi$ hypernuclei in the Coulomb-assisted nuclear $1p$ state.
-If the $1p$ state is assumed, $-U_{ws}$=~16~MeV is obtained~\cite{Nakazawa:1997ge}, raising questions about the past value of $-U_{ws}$=21--24~MeV.
+If the $1p$ state is assumed, $V_0^\Xi$=~16~MeV is obtained~\cite{yamamoto1994formation}, raising questions about the past value of $V_0^\Xi$=21--24~MeV.
 The KEK E224~\cite{Fukuda:1998bi} and the BNL E885~\cite{Khaustov:1999bz} experiments measured missing-mass spectra of $\Xi$ hypernuclei with a ($K^-$, $K^+$) reaction on carbon target.
-The BNL E885 is in reasonable agreement with the calculated spectrum assuming that $V_{0\Xi}$ is 14~MeV, which supported by the E176 result.
+The BNL E885 is in reasonable agreement with the calculated spectrum assuming that $V_0^\Xi$ is 14~MeV, which is consistent with the E176 result.
 However, the resolutions of the E224 and the E885 experiments were insufficient to separate the peak structure in the bound region of $\Xi$ hypernuclei.
-After that, in the E373 experiment~\cite{Ichikawa:1998yk} which aimed to detect 10 times more double hypernuclei than the E176 experiment, and the J-PARC E07 experiment~\cite{ProposalE07} which aimed to detect 10 times the events of E373, approximately 650 events\cite{Theint:2019wkg} and $\sim$3000 events (in progress) of $\Xi^-$ hyperon stopping were detected, respectively.
+After that, in the E373 experiment~\cite{Ichikawa:1998yk} which aimed to detect 10 times more double hypernuclei than the E176 experiment, and the J-PARC E07 experiment~\cite{ProposalE07} which aimed to detect 10 times the events of E373, approximately 650 events\cite{Theint:2019wkg} and 3300 events (by September 2019) of $\Xi^-$ hyperons stopped in the emulsion were detected, respectively.